GiovanniSalmeri/yellow-backtotop/README.md

 ## How to add a Back-to-top link

-This extension puts a Back-to-top link on all pages of the site.
+This extension puts a back-to-top link on all pages of the site.
 The link is shown when the page is scrolled down.

 If you want to customise the link with CSS, edit the files in your `system/themes` folder.